 orTypeORM

-. - always start design your db considering the data scaling and data consistency, distributed db and sharding, etc, when you truly need it. e.g. your data-records is over 1M or 10M or 100M in 3 year, etc, they should plan to use different type of db technology and design the data model and data structure in the different ways.
+with migration and schema management - always start design your db considering the data scaling and data consistency, distributed db and sharding, etc, when you truly need it. e.g. your data-records is over 1M or 10M or 100M in 3 year, etc, they should plan to use different type of db technology and design the data model and data structure in the different ways.

 - consider use